-- Decreasing the number of young people living in food insecure households
+- Decreasing the percentage of young people living in food-insecure households

-- Increasing the number of young people meeting physical activity guidelines
+- Increasing the percentage of young people meeting physical activity guidelines

 - Increasing graduation rates

-- Reducing percentage of young people experiencing persistent sadness or hopelessness
+- Decreasing the percentage of young people experiencing persistent sadness or hopelessness

 Recent Healthier Generation Articles Regarding Children’s Health and Equity